Aranda

 Educational achievement in Aranda places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Aranda is notably high, with 62.5% of residents aged 15 and above holding university qualifications as of the latest data point.
-This compares to a national average of 30.4% and an SA3 area average of 43.8%.
-Bachelor degrees are the most common, at 30.7%, followed by postgraduate qualifications (24.5%) and graduate diplomas (7.3%).
-Vocational pathways account for 16.2% of qualifications among those aged 15 and above, with advanced diplomas making up 8.1% and certificates also 8.1%.
+Educational attainment in Aranda significantly surpasses broader benchmarks, with 62.5% of residents aged 15+ holding university qualifications compared to 30.4% in Australia and 43.8% in the SA3 area.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 30.7%, followed by postgraduate qualifications (24.5%) and graduate diplomas (7.3%).
+Vocational pathways account for 16.2% of qualifications among those aged 15+; advanced diplomas (8.1%) and certificates (8.1%).

 Frequently Asked Questions - Education